The reef on Apo Island.

 5-star experience; swim; swim and dive; swim and massage...

 We’re constantly amazed at how many beautiful places there are around the South East Asian archipelagos, and the area around Dumaguete, on the island of Negros Oriental, is a prime example, in an area of some of the greatest marine diversity in the world.
-A real find.
-We’re very excited to bring you our new oceanswimsafari here.
-As we like it, it’s a place right out of left field.
+This is a real find.
+It’s a place right out of left field.
 This is a 5-star oceanswimsafari, at great value for the cost.

 When we first heard of Dumaguete, our reaction was, “We’ve never heard of this place…” There are lots of places around the world about which we can say that, but that is, to us, a positive.
-We received glowing reports from a friend about Dumaguete, however, so, always ready to investigate new leads, we decided on a reccie.
-We visited.
-And we found it was all that, and more…
+Our first oceanswimsafari to Dumaguete in 2019 exceeded our hopes and expectations.
+Now, after cancellation in 2020 due to the pandemic, 2021 looks like being even better.

 Our friend heard of Dumaguete through our accommodation there, Atmosphere Resort, a 5-star resort aiming mainly at divers.
 Atmosphere (that's it, above, hiding in the coconut palms) bills itself as "the best luxury boutique resort in The Philippines".
 We always thought dive resorts were a few rungs down the standard ladder, knowing how divers are focused more on the water than on the land, and famously abstemious.
 But not Atmosphere.
 It ranks up there as one of the most comfortable, beautiful, and, yes, luxurious places at which we’ve ever stayed.
 The grounds are stunning and the facilities generous.
 We dive a bit, so we've been to a few dive resorts, some magnificent, others so-so.
 But Atmosphere takes ocean swimming to a new level for us.
 But -- and this is true of The Philippines generally -- costs are very reasonable given exchange rates.